joewillsher/Vist/README.md

 #README #

 ##About
 A functional, statically typed programming language using LLVM, inspired by Swift, Haskell, and Rust.
-Vist has a friendly & low weight syntax, and modern type system with a focus on generics and protocols.
+Vist has a friendly & low weight syntax, and modern type system with a focus on generics and concepts.

 ##Installing
-Vist is is written in Swift 3.0 and compiles under the most recent [Swift 3.0 Preview 1 release, available here](https://swift.org/download/)
+Vist is is written in Swift 3 and compiles under the most recent Xcode beta.

 To install, run